Auto-Encoding Goodness of Fit: Preliminaries for Goodness of Fit Autoencoding

-where $\lambda > 0$ is a regularization coefficient and $D$ is a penalty on statistical discrepancy.
-In the GAE framework, $Y=F(X)$ is the latent variable or code with $\pr_Y$ referred to as the aggregated posterior, $G(Y) = G(F(X))$ the reconstruction of $X$, and $G(Z)$ the generated data.
-When $\mathcal{X}$ and $\mathcal{Z}$ are Euclidean spaces, a common choice for $c$ is the squared Euclidean distance, leading to the $L_2$-Wasserstein distance $d_{W_2}$ and the following bounds.
+\textbf{Wasserstein Distance: Bounds.} When $\mathcal{X}$ and $\mathcal{Z}$ are Euclidean spaces, a common choice for $c$ is the squared Euclidean distance, leading to the $L_2$-Wasserstein distance $d_{W_2}$ and the following bounds.

-\begin{restatable}{proposition}{propcontr} If $\mathcal{X}$ and $\mathcal{Z}$ are Euclidean spaces and the decoder $G$ is differentiable, then (a) $d_{W_2}(\pr_{G(Y)}, \pr_{G(Z)}) \le\|\nabla G\|_\infty d_{W_2}(\pr_{Y}, \pr_{Z})$, (b) $d_{W_2}(\pr_X, \pr_{G(Z)}) \leq [\mean\|X - G(Y)\|^2]^{1/2} + \|\nabla G\|_{\infty} d_{W_2}(\pr_{Y}, \pr_{Z})$. \end{restatable}
+\begin{restatable}{proposition}{propcontr} If $\mathcal{X}$ and $\mathcal{Z}$ are Euclidean spaces and the decoder $G$ is differentiable, then (a) $d_{W_2}(G_{\#}\pr_Y, G_{\#}\pr_Z) \le\|\nabla G\|_\infty d_{W_2}(\pr_Y, \pr_{Z})$, (b) $d_{W_2}(\pr_X, G_{\#}\pr_Z) \leq [\mean\|X - G(Y)\|^2]^{1/2} + \|\nabla G\|_{\infty} d_{W_2}(\pr_Y, \pr_{Z})$. \end{restatable}

-Combined with the triangle inequality for $d_{W_2}$, (a) and (b) imply that when the reconstruction error $[\mean\|X-G(Y)\|^2]^{1/2}$ is small, proximity between the latent distribution $\pr_Y$ and the prior $\pr_Z$ is sufficient to ensure proximity of the generated data distribution $\pr_{G(Z)}$ and the data distribution $\pr_X$.
-Both (a) and (b) are similar to \citep{patrini2018}, though here a less tight bound -- the square-error -- is used in (b) as it is an easier objective to optimize.
-In practice the encoder and decoder are networks trained using mini-batches of data.
-Henceforth, we denote them by $F_{\bm\theta}$ and $G_{\bm\phi}$ respectively, with $\bm\theta$ and $\bm\phi$ being the parameters of the corresponding networks.
-Given a mini-batch of size $m$, $\{X_i\}_{i=1}^m$, the $L_2$-Wasserstein distance between the empirical distribution of $\{Y_i = F_{\bm\theta}(X_i)\}^m_{i=1}$ and $\pr_Z$ is a natural approximation of $d_{W_2}(\pr_Y,\pr_Z)$ because it is a consistent estimator of the latter as $m\rightarrow\infty$, although in general is biased~\citep{xu2020cot}.
+Combined with the triangle inequality for $d_{W_2}$, (a) and (b) in Proposition~\ref{prop:contr} imply that when the reconstruction error $[\mean\|X-G(Y)\|^2]^{1/2}$ is small, proximity between the latent distribution $\pr_Y$ and the prior $\pr_Z$ is sufficient to ensure proximity of the generated distribution $G_{\#}\pr_Z$ and the data distribution $\pr_X$.
+Both (a) and (b) are similar to \cite{patrini2018}, though here a less tight bound -- the square-error -- is used in (b) as it is an easier objective to optimize.
+Given a sample of data, $\{X_i\}_{i=1}^n$, the $L_2$-Wasserstein distance between the empirical distribution of $\{Y_i = F(X_i)\}^n_{i=1}$ and $\pr_Z$ is a natural approximation of $d_{W_2}(\pr_Y,\pr_Z)$ because it is a consistent estimator of the latter as $n\rightarrow\infty$, although in general is biased~\citep{xu2020cot}.